Stock market today: Wall Street drifts ahead of a week full of earnings reports and a Fed meeting

 A large part of the rally to records for U.S. stocks since late October was built on expectations for coming cuts to interest rates, which relax the pressure on the economy and typically goose prices for investments.
 If they don’t arrive, the stock market could feel even more downward pressure.

-Economists expect Friday’s jobs report to show that hiring by U.S. employers cooled a bit in April and that growth in workers’ wages remained relatively solid.

-Other potentially market-moving reports this week include the latest monthly updates on the economy’s manufacturing and services sectors, as well as details from the U.S. Treasury about how much debt it will auction.

 In markets abroad, Japan’s stock market was closed for a holiday.
-But the Japanese yen continues to be at the center of the currency market, as it slides against the U.S. dollar back to where it was in 1990.
-The sharp drop for the yen’s value has raised speculation in the market about whether Japanese officials will make moves to prop it up.
+But the Japanese yen continues to swing sharply.
+It has fallen back to where it was against the U.S. dollar in 1990.
+The sharp drop has raised speculation about whether Japanese officials will make moves to prop up the yen.
 The Bank of Japan left its main interest rate alone on Friday.

 In other markets, stock indexes rose across much of Asia while remaining mixed in Europe.